 Bradfield’s work has been prolifically published.
 In addition to the magazines mentioned above, his projects have appeared domestically in The New York Times, Elle Décor, Veranda, Interior Design, Esquire, House Beautiful, Metropolitan Home and many others.
 International publications include: Habitat - South Africa; Yue - China/New York; Home Decoration - China; Dom & Interior - Russia; InsideOut - Dubai; Al Manzal ¬- Saudi Arabia; Home Concepts - Singapore; Casa & Jardim - Portugal; Casas & Genti - Spain; Home & Apartment Trends - Southeast Asia; Tatler - Hong Kong; Tatler - Shanghai & Beijing, China; and Point de Vue - France.
 His television appearances include a profile on CNBC’s “High Net Worth,” CNN’s “Style with Elsa Klensch,” ICS "City Beat" and a one-hour special on his firm broadcast on HGTV.
 He has made frequent appearances on the latter network’s various programs, including “Top Ten Design.”
 For three consecutive years, China has honoured Bradfield by inviting him to judge the National Design Competition in Shanghai.

 Bradfield co-authored Point of View: Design by Jay Spectre (1991).
 In 1993, Bradfield published Celebration: Christmas in New York.
-He has gone on to produce six additional books: Defining Millennium Modern (2004), Ex Arte (2009), A 21st Century Palace: Mexico City (2012), the first of a planned five-book series and Artistic License (2013), the first American dual language English-Chinese design book.
+He has gone on to produce eight additional books: Defining Millennium Modern (2004), Ex Arte (2009), A 21st Century Palace: Mexico City (2012), the first of a planned five-book series and Artistic License (2013), the first American dual language English-Chinese design book.
 Volume II A 21st Century Palace: Jerusalem (2014) focuses on a sumptuous penthouse residence overlooking the Old City.
+Volume IV A 21st Century Palace: Asia (2019) offers the reader a room by room tour of a 250,000 square foot tripartite chateau.
+Stage Set (2019) celebrates Bradfield's 50 Years of Style.

 Bradfield has designed the Signature Collection, a line of textiles, wallcoverings and rugs, for the Stark Company.
 His Millennium Modern Collection of classically inspired contemporary acrylic furniture was the subject of a solo exhibition at Sebastian+Barquet Gallery in New York in 2009 and continues to sell internationally.